Monipur High School and College

 Monipur Uchcha Vidyalaya and College (MUBC) (মনিপুর উচ্চ বিদ্যালয় এবং কলেজ) is a secondary school and college in Mirpur, Dhaka, Bangladesh.
 It was established in 1969 by the late Hazi Noor Mohammad.
 The school offers education from class I to class XII, and the college offers undergraduate courses in science, and commerce.
+The school has Two main Branches (Boys and Girls main) and 3 associate branches across Mirpur including Branch-1 in Rupnagar, Branch-2 in Kafrul and Branch-3 in Shewrapara.
 The school and college are affiliated with the National Curriculum and Textbook Board (NCTB) and the University of Dhaka, respectively.

-It is one of the most renowned institutes in the country.
-The school often ranks among the top of the passing rate in the board exams such as Secondary School Certificate (SSC), Junior School Certificate (JSC), and Primary Education Certificate (PSC).
+It is one of the oldest and renowned institutes in the country.
+The school often ranks among the top of the passing grade in the board exams such as Secondary School Certificate (SSC), Junior School Certificate (JSC), and Primary Education Certificate (PSC).